jaspector

 Monday-Friday, 8:00 AM to 4:00 PM (confirm with Board of Supervisors)

-Typical inspection sequence: Typical inspection stages include: pre-construction/site inspection, foundation inspection, framing inspection, systems rough-in inspection (electrical, plumbing, mechanical), and final inspection.
+Typical sequence: Typical inspection stages include: pre-construction/site inspection, foundation inspection, framing inspection, systems rough-in inspection (electrical, plumbing, mechanical), and final inspection.

-Do I need a building permit in Foxworth, MS?
+01 Do I need a building permit in Foxworth, MS?

 Building permits are required for new residential or commercial construction, additions, alterations, renovations, demolition, electrical/plumbing/mechanical system installation, septic system installation, and any construction in FEMA-designated Special Flood Hazard Areas.

-How do I apply for a building permit in Foxworth, MS?
+02 How do I apply for a building permit in Foxworth, MS?

-1. Confirm the property is in unincorporated Foxworth area (not within Columbia city limits) using the Tax Assessor or GIS at gis-marioncounty.opendata.arcgis.com.
+To apply for a building permit in Foxworth, MS, follow these steps: 1.
+Confirm the property is in unincorporated Foxworth area (not within Columbia city limits) using the Tax Assessor or GIS at gis-marioncounty.opendata.arcgis.com.
 2. Contact the Marion County Board of Supervisors office (601-736-7382) to request permit application forms and confirm current requirements.
 3. Prepare project documentation: property deed copy, site plan, construction drawings (2 sets recommended).
 4. For projects over $50,000, ensure contractor holds a valid MSBOC license.
 5. Submit completed application with supporting documents to the Board of Supervisors office in person.
 6. Pay applicable permit fees upon approval.
 7. Obtain permit and schedule required inspections before work begins.

-How long does it take to get a building permit in Foxworth, MS?
+03 How long does it take to get a building permit in Foxworth, MS?

-What work is exempt from building permits in Foxworth, MS?
+04 What work is exempt from building permits in Foxworth, MS?

-How do I schedule a building inspection in Foxworth, MS?
+05 How do I schedule a building inspection in Foxworth, MS?

-Inspections can be scheduled via: Marion County Board of Supervisors: 601-736-7382.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Foxworth, MS via: Marion County Board of Supervisors: 601-736-7382.
 Contact the Board of Supervisors directly to schedule inspections..

-Other cities in Marion County
+Other jurisdictions in Marion County.

-View all Marion County jurisdictions →
+All Marion County jurisdictions →